clasp-developers/externals-clasp/README.md

 ### Is externals-clasp needed on Linux?

-**Answer:** If your package manager provides llvm/clang-4.0 use those and don't use externals-clasp.
+**Answer:** If your package manager provides llvm/clang-4.0 use those - they are more convenient.

 Otherwise feel free to use externals-clasp